 Cautions

-The instrument has been calibrated before leaving the factory, non-professional shall not arbitrarily calibrate it, otherwise, the instrument fails to measure force accurately.
+The instrument has been calibrated before leaving the factory, non-professionals shall not arbitrarily calibrate it, otherwise, the instrument fails to measure force accurately.